-Upon leaving school last summer, 16 year-old Niall Gaughan knew he did not want to continue his learning in the classroom and instead approached Howard Civil Engineering for an apprenticeship in Quantity Surveying.
+Upon leaving school in 2019, 17 year-old Niall Gaughan knew he did not want to continue his learning in the classroom and instead approached Howard Civil Engineering for an apprenticeship in Quantity Surveying.

 ‘I was given the opportunity to go straight into work after school, which was very appealing to me,’ he commented.
 ‘I’d much rather learn on the job than in a classroom, and an apprenticeship at Howard Civil Engineering presented me with the perfect opportunity to do so.’